What does a satellite system consist of?

 i.e. This cam is supposed to work on many systems with official cards.
 From feedback we have found that it

 works well.
-See the Technomate page.
+See

 Also note that there can even be problems with official cams mainly in the Cryptoworks system.